-19.9 Absence from school
+17.6 Absence from school

-- Where children do not turn up for school we will follow our schools attendance policy. - We will ensure we have more than one parent / carer contact number for each pupil. - Where a student has not attended and we are unable to contact any parent or carer we will consider the matter from a safeguarding perspective. - In particular we will consider if there are any existing child protection or safeguarding concerns for the child if there are we will notify the relevant agency of the absence immediately. - We will also consider if there are any other special circumstances, for example, child or parent disability that may make it difficult for them to make contact with health or other services if they needed to, especially in times of emergency. - If there any concerns our school or college will consider making a home visit and contacting the MASH. - If there are significant concerns we will contact the police immediately.
+- where children do not turn up for school we will follow our schools attendance policy. - we will ensure we have more than one parent / carer contact number for each pupil. - where a student has not attended and we are unable to contact any parent or carer we will consider the matter from a safeguarding perspective. - in particular we will consider if there are any existing child protection or safeguarding concerns for the child if there are we will notify the relevant agency of the absence immediately. - We will also consider if there are any other special circumstances, for example, child or parent disability that may make it difficult for them to make contact with health or other services if they needed to, especially in times of emergency. - if there any concerns our school will consider making a home visit and contacting the MASH. - if there are significant concerns we will contact the police immediately.

-19.10 Child Sexual Exploitation
+17.7 Child Sexual Exploitation

 - Child sexual exploitation (CSE) involves exploitative situations, contexts and relationships where young people receive something (for example food, accommodation, drugs, alcohol, gifts, money or in some cases simply affection) as a result of engaging in sexual activities.
 Sexual exploitation can take many forms ranging from the seemingly 'consensual' relationship where sex is exchanged for affection or gifts, to serious organised crime by gangs and groups.
-What marks out exploitation is an imbalance of power in the relationship. - The perpetrator always holds some kind of power over the victim which increases as the exploitative relationship develops.
+What marks out exploitation is an imbalance of power in the relationship. - the perpetrator always holds some kind of power over the victim which increases as the exploitative relationship develops.
 Sexual exploitation involves varying degrees of coercion, intimidation or enticement, including unwanted pressure from peers to have sex, sexual bullying including cyberbullying and grooming.
-However, it also important to recognise that some young people who are being sexually exploited do not exhibit any external signs of this abuse. - Where there are concerns a child may be at risk of CSE, advice MUST be taken from MASH and school will normally complete Part A of the CSE 'screening tool' Part A which can be accessed here - Completion of this should not delay you making a referral, however it may assist you in being clear about the key areas of concern and the level of risk. - Schools play a vital role in keeping children safe from CSE and often have more information than any other agency.
-Where schools have concerns they must be persistent in referring those concerns, and escalate using the professional difference protocol if necessary.
+However, it also important to recognise that some young people who are being sexually exploited do not exhibit any external signs of this abuse.